SENATOR CHRISTINE COHEN

 Seniors

-This pandemic has been considerably difficult for our vulnerable populations, especially our seniors.
 My colleagues and I worked to pass legislation that protects our aging population through reducing expensive copays for home care and providing more funding for nursing homes to improve staffing to patient ratios.
 During the height of the pandemic, we saw so many nursing home residents suffering from isolation from their loved ones.
 In response, we strengthened the bill of rights for residents of long term care facilities to ensure access to virtual visits and improve quality of life.
 We worked to lower the cost of prescriptions, something that will help many of us, but especially our older residents.

 Connecticut became a national leader in protecting older workers by passing legislation prohibiting age discrimination in the hiring process, ensuring older workers can get an interview.
-We passed a balanced budget that protects the income tax phase out on social security, making sure Connecticutians who lived, worked and raised a family here can afford to retire here as well.
+As your state senator, I am committed to making sure Connecticutians who lived, worked and raised a family here can afford to retire here as well.

 Healthcare